 Explore Reykjavík in the early morning

 There are so many ways to explore Reykjavík.
-You can do it on your own, on one of two of walking tours (both at 10), by hop-on/hop-off bus (from 10am), helicopter (by arrangement), segway, bike or any number of ways.
+You can do it on your own, on city sightseeing tours, by hop-on/hop-off bus (from 10am), helicopter (by arrangement), segway, bike or any number of ways.
 Contact us for more information!

 Early Morning Reykjavík Museums

 There are so many great museums and exhibitions in Reykjavík!
-Some of the ones that open early are the
+Some of the ones that open early are:

-Settlement exhibition (9 am) and Aurora Reykjavík.
-Others tend to open at 10 – see our museum section or pick up a physical copy of our magazine for more museum details!
+the Settlement exhibition (9 am) and Aurora Reykjavík.
+Others tend to open at 10 – see the Reykjavík museum guide or pick up a physical copy of our museum guide for more museum details!

 There are some options for your early morning Reykjavík experience.
 Of course, this is just a sampler and the best way to prepare is to get in touch with us by email, online chat, phone or in person, and we’ll help you plan your whole day in detail.
 But even if you just use these tips, I’m sure you’ll have a fantastic early morning in Reykjavík!!